 Gren Bartley is a prolific and exceptional songwriter.
 Releasing a new album in the Spring of 2015 from renowned producer Gavin Monaghan (Robert Plant, Ryan Adams, Nizlopi, Ocean Colour Scene etc...), the new record builds further on the reputation from the previous two albums out in the last two years.

 Gren is truly the future of folk songwriting, using his influences from folk and world music traditions to bring something unique to this modern day troubadour.
 He is an artist not to be missed.
-Showcasing his “phenomenal” guitar playing and poetry driven lyrics, the Gren Bartley Band's stunning harmonies, driving percussion and intricate string arrangements for cello and violin, have been captivating audiences across the UK
+Showcasing his “phenomenal” guitar playing and poetry driven lyrics, the Gren Bartley Band's stunning harmonies, driving percussion and intricate string arrangements for cello and violin, have been captivating audiences across the UK.

 February 2015 Chris Sherburn and Findlay Napier

-The Carrivick Sisters
+March 2014 The Carrivick Sisters

-Jackie Oates and Tristan Seume
+February 2014 Jackie Oates and Tristan Seume

 December 2013